core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Group Manager: an entity responsible for a group, neither required to be an actual group member nor to take part in the group communication.
 The responsibilities of the Group Manager are listed in {{sec-group-manager}}.

-* Silent server: a member of a group that never sends protected responses in reply to requests.
+* Silent server: a member of a group that performs only group mode processing on incoming requests and never sends OSCORE protected responses.
 For CoAP group communications, requests are normally sent without necessarily expecting a response.
 A silent server may send unprotected responses, as error responses reporting an OSCORE error.
-Note that an endpoint can implement both a silent server and a client, i.e., the two roles are independent.
-An endpoint acting only as a silent server performs only Group OSCORE processing on incoming requests.
-Silent servers maintain less keying material and in particular do not have a Sender Context for the group.
-Since silent servers do not have a Sender ID, they cannot support the pairwise mode.
+An endpoint can implement both a silent server and a client, the two roles are independent.

 * Group Identifier (Gid): identifier assigned to the group, unique within the set of groups of a given Group Manager.